actionhero/www.actionherojs.com/README.md

 ## TODO

 ### Homepage Design
+- header links should have white link on hover
 - button click states (coming soon)
   - buttons should have no hover state (undeline)
-- button link text should be white
-- remove 'latest release; no italics' (roboto 300 weight)
-  - have more equal padding on top and bottom (30px)
+      Red Hover
+      BC3F31

+      Red Click
+      993129

+      Blue Hover
+      5F7682

+      Clue Click
+      596F7A
 - spacing between header and 'section tagline' should be 40px
   - check font heading size
    - section heading max-width should be 480px
 - bring back the blue grid lines
+- feature "ROUTING" logo is too tall because of rocket tail
-- company logos need more padding, and to be centered properly; padding isn't maintinaed
+- company logos & plays well with other logos need more padding, and to be centered properly; padding isn't maintinaed
 - solutions: titles should have top and bottom spacing symetric (50px)
 - footer: 3 cols, 50px margin from the right?